douglascraigschmidt/ModernJava/FP/README.md

 . ex1 - This example use the Java streams framework to generate and
         check sMAX_COUNT positive odd random numbers and print which are prime and which are not.

+. ex2 - This program implements four ways of computing factorials for
+        BigIntegers to demonstrate the correctness and performance of different parallel and sequential algorithms that use immutable or mutable Java objects.
+It also shows (1) the dangers of sharing unsynchronized mutable state between threads and (2) the overhead of excessive synchronization of shared mutable state.
+Java sequential and parallel streams are used in this program to compose both "pure" functions and functions with side effects.

+. ex3 -